AGH621/pianoPreReading/README.md

 2. It is a digital version of a piano book that I wrote many year ago, and still use in my music studio today.

 ## Progress
-August 2022 - Implemented MUI throughout the front end.
+August 2022 - Redesigned and rebuilt the site to utilize MUI library.

 July 2022 - Started using React to render site pages.
 Discovered Material UI (MUI) and decided to adopt it.